alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/java.md

 - `address_line_2`
 - `postcode`

 Any other placeholder fields included in the letter template also count as required parameters.
-You need to provide their values in a dictionary with key value pairs.
+You need to provide their values _in a dictionary with key value pairs_.
 For example:

 _QP: How do you provide the information?_